Home>Master and PhD in Economics>Non-academic JM placements

 More about Etienne FIZE and his research

-ARTHUR GUILLOUZOUIC-le-CORFF
+ARTHUR GUILLOUZOUIC-LE-CORFF

-Arthur GUILLOUZOUIC-le-CORFFArthur GUILLOUZOUIC-le-CORFF defended his thesis entitled 'Local Public Goods and the Geography of Economic Activity', under the supervision of Emeric HENRY, on July 2nd, 2019.
+Arthur GUILLOUZOUIC-le-CORFF defended his thesis entitled 'Local Public Goods and the Geography of Economic Activity', under the supervision of Emeric HENRY, on July 2nd, 2019.

 His thesis focuses on two mechanisms that generate spatial heterogeneity in the production of local public goods and their implications for local economic activities.
 In the first case studied the public good is technological knowledge and in particular the creation of local networks of innovators which condition knowledge-sharing in space.
 In the second case the thesis looks at the influence of the unequal spatial distribution of a public service on the distribution of economic activity.